uqlibrary/technology-training/QGIS/mobile/QGIS_mobile.md

 ### Aerial Imagery

-There are a few places you can aquire aerial photography, today we will look at two sources, one is freely available Government Data from **QImagery**, the other is accessible from NearMap using your UQ credentials.
+There are a few places you can aquire aerial photography, today we will look at two sources, one is freely available Government Data from **QImagery**, the other is accessible from using your UQ credentials.

 * Go to https://qimagery.information.qld.gov.au/
 * Read and tick the "I acknowledge I have read and agree to the Terms & Conditions" box, and click `Get Started`